Chrishsmall/PhonebookUI_Ang/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
 Well the base files was generated, but they are empty shells.

+Remember to change the BL URL in the config.service.ts file

 ## Design Image and Video is in the |Design and Video| folder

 I needed to shorten the video a bit to save some space.
 The end really just shows the design image "Phonebook Application Design.png"